PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 Lucky Orange is a simple analytics tool designed to analyze user behavior on small e-commerce websites using session replays and heatmaps.
 It also offers a range of other useful features for store owners, such as built-in form analytics, live chat, surveys, and announcements widgets.

-Founded in 2010, Lucky Orange is used on 4,435 of the top 1 million websites [according to Built With](https://trends.builtwith.com/analytics/Lucky-Orange), compared to Clarity's 45,000+.
+Founded in 2010, Lucky Orange is used on 4,435 of the top 1 million websites [according to BuiltWith](https://trends.builtwith.com/analytics/Lucky-Orange), compared to Clarity's 45,000+.
 Lucky Orange customers are often small online stores or freelance CRO consultants.

 #### Key features